Aren't you beautiful!

 Trimming those many nails, step-by-step

 Here is some specific advice for a few of the nail care training steps:

-Moving the trimmer (in this case, a powered dremel) closer and closer to the nail:
+Moving the trimmer (in this case, a powered dremel) closer and closer to the nail.

 In this home video, Colleen demonstrates the nail trim process with her dog, Scooter (click here)